ghc-proposals/ghc-proposals/proposals/0000-overloaded-record-fields.rst

  * ``HasField "foo" (T ...) _`` if ``T`` has a field ``foo`` (but this instance is permitted if it does not).

+If a field has a higher-rank or existential type, the corresponding ``HasField`` constraint will not be solved automatically (as described above), but in the interests of simplicity we do not permit users to define their own instances either.

 Drawbacks